Transforming lives with Gilbert Nkpeniyeng—through education, motivation, and giving back

 "The world is changing, the world is transforming, because of the Talking Book activities."

-If you're moved and inspired by Gilbert's story, we hope you'll make a gift to Amplio to help us share knowledge and transform more lives.
+If you're inspired by Gilbert's story, we invite to join our innovative community of partners and supporters—including Gilbert.
+The average gift to Amplio is $391.
+Make your donation to Amplio today to help share knowledge and transform lives.